Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: Vulnerability of ML Models

-Inspired by the existing work, there are many variants of the above algorithms to the make evasion attack more powerful.
-For example, the basic iterative method (BIM) \cite{kurakin2016amlatscale} is also an iterative variant of FGSM.
-The C$\&$W \cite{carlini2017robustnn} is a gradient-based attack but the adversarial perturbation is minimized to be small and it can thwart the distilling defense.
+In the latest decade, there are many variants of the above algorithms to make the evasion attack more powerful.
+For example, the BIM \cite{kurakin2016amlatscale} is an iterative variant of FGSM.
+The C$\&$W \cite{carlini2017robustnn} is a gradient-based attack and the adversarial perturbation is minimized to thwart the distilling defense.
 Overall, the evasion attack is either a one-step attack or an iterative attack.
-It is shown in \cite{kurakin2016amlatscale} that the former has better transferability while the latter is more possible to succeed and hard to be detected.
-Actually, the more unique the adversarial example, the less of transferable capability.
+The former has better transferability while the latter is more likely to succeed and hard to detect \cite{kurakin2016amlatscale}.